 4.7 Price List.
 RO will post its fees for registration, renewal, transfer and redemption on the CentralNic Registrar Console and in the event there are any non-standard priced domains the RO will provide a current price list of all non-standard domain names including registration, renewal and transfer pricing.

+4.8 Non-Uniform Renewal Registration Pricing.
+Registrar shall clearly and conspicuously disclose in its Registration Agreement, which shall be expressly agreed to by Registrants at the time of the initial registration, that certain select domains will have non-uniform renewal registration pricing such that the Registration Fee for a domain name registration renewal may differ from other domain names in the same TLD, (e.g., renewal registration for one domain may be $100.00 and $19.00 for a different domain name.)

 5. REGISTRAR'S OBLIGATIONS

 5.1 Obligation to maintain a Registrar Agreement with CentralNic.
 All Registrars as a condition precedent must enter into and maintain a Registrar Agreement with CentralNic.